SUPER SHORT BIO:

 When Reason Breaks is my first novel.
 I also have an essay titled “I’m a Survivor” in the anthology Life Inside My Mind: 31 Authors Share Their Personal Struggles (Simon Pulse 2018).
 My essay about depression in the Latinx community was noted as a stand-out in the anthology’s Kirkus review.
 Next, I wrote Volleyball Ace, Drill Team Determination, and Gymnastics Payback, all part of the Jake Maddox series published by Capstone/Stone Arch Books.
-In 2022, The Doomed Search for the Lost City of Z, a graphic novel from Capstone, will be released, along with my picture book debut, Three Pockets Full: A story of love, family, and tradition, from Cardinal Rule Press.
-In 2023, The Mount Everest Disaster of 1996, another graphic novel from Capstone, will be published.
+In 2022, The Doomed Search for the Lost City of Z, a graphic novel from Capstone, was released, along with my award-winning picture book debut, Three Pockets Full: A story of love, family, and tradition, from Cardinal Rule Press.
+In 2023, The Mount Everest Disaster of 1996, another graphic novel from Capstone, was published.

 I am represented by Tricia Lawrence from the Erin Murphy Literary Agency.